 Additionally, Congrove is a member of the Football Writers Association of America, the National Football Foundation and College Hall of Fame, the Maxwell Football Club, and the International Football Researchers Association.

 Online since June of 1999, CFP is independently owned and operated.

 It hosts the Congrove Computer Rankings created by Dave Congrove, a college football fanatic who wanted to create an unbiased comparison of major college football teams.
 He was looking for answers, and not attempting to validate a theory.
 Thus, he devised a formula that contains only hard data and nothing which could be perceived as opinion.
 In 1993, the Congrove Computer Rankings were born and were initially syndicated on radio with a twice-weekly show.
 When the website was launched in 1999, the radio show was retired.

-The rankings and website have been referenced by numerous newspapers, sports radio stations, college game day programs, and school media guides across the country.
-Mr. Congrove has been interviewed on ESPN radio affiliates and other sports stations across the country.
+The rankings and website have been referenced by numerous newspapers, sports radio stations, college game day programs, and school media guides.
+Mr. Congrove has been interviewed on ESPN radio affiliates, SiriusXM's Mad Dog Sports "Night Cap" with Scott Wetzel, and other sports stations across the country.

 Congrove's approach is vastly different from the numerous computer rankings available and the goals can be summarized in two words – simplicity and accountability.

 The computer program is designed to predict who is supposed to beat who and by how much.

 What actually happens when the game is played directly alters subsequent predictions.
 A unique season-averaging variable prevents wild fluctuations due to anomalies, and renders it meaningless to run up the score.